-welcome to my worlds-

 During my college years at Mercer University, these different threads were woven together.
 I majored in fine art, which gave me the opportunity to hone raw skill and develop my own personal style.
 However, I also double majored in psychology with an emphasis in animal behavior.
 My curiosity about animals challenged me to learn how they thought and thus behaved.
 One result was that I became a licensed wildlife rehabilitator in the state of Georgia.
 My summers were filled with caring for and raising numerous wild mammals and domestic birds for release into the wild.
 Finally, I began to work on the characters, ideas, and plots that would become my first series, The Incarn Saga.

 Shortly after graduation another special animal entered my life: Alli, a rescued American bulldog/pit mix.
 I had the opportunity to train and work with the sweetest dog ever.
 In the meantime, I provided marketing services for the Steffen Thomas Museum of Art located in Buckhead, Georgia.
 When the Ogden Museum in New Orleans had a show of Thomas’s work, I attended the opening reception.
 I was hooked.
 Here was a city that had the same eclectic flavor and lust for life as I had.
-I accepted an internship at the Audubon Zoo and Alli and I relocated to the “Big Easy”.
+I accepted an internship at the Audubon Zoo, and Alli and I relocated to the “Big Easy” where we lived for the next eight years.

-I am now a full-time writer and artist.
-Staying true to who I am, my reverse-glass paintings, especially those using recycled windows from Hurricane Katrina, feature an array of domestic and wild animals often with a New Orleans theme.
+I am now a full-time author and artist in Roswell, Georgia.
+Staying true to who I am, my reverse-glass paintings, especially my limited series using recycled windows from Hurricane Katrina, feature an array of domestic and wild animals often with a New Orleans theme.
 Envision squirrels playing with Mardi Gras beads flung into a tree, or my dog, Alli, with a chef’s hat quizzically studying the fixin’s for a crayfish boil.
 Commissions include everything from pet portraits to swamp gators!
-Better yet, check out my website at katharinewibell.wixsite.com/kwibellart or visit Zelé, Pollack Glass Studio & Gallery and/or RHINO Contemporary Crafts Co. on Magazine Street if you visit the Crescent City.
+Better yet, check out my website at katharinewibell.wixsite.com/kwibellart.

-Most importantly, I have focused my time on getting several series published published.
-You can purchase all my current works through Amazon and Kindle.
-Enjoy!
+Most importantly, I have focused on publishing my books.
+You can purchase all my current works through Amazon and Kindle including KU.